 Thus, most climbers attempt to climb Mt.
 Everest from the southeast side in Nepal, beginning at 17,598 feet from Everest Base Camp.

-The best way to be on the Everest is flying from Kathmandu to Lukla and trekking up to the Base Camp.
+The best way to be on Everest is flying from Kathmandu to Lukla and trekking up to the Base Camp.

 You can get several domestic flights from Kathmandu to Lukla.
 You can also use the classical route used by the first climbers Late Tenzing Norgay and Sir Edmund Hillary via Jiri by overland.